 - Develop the ability to closely observe classroom teaching (curriculum, pedagogy, assessment, classroom community/leadership), analyze using evidence, and apply lessons learned to one’s vision of teaching (for excellence and equity).

 - Understand different approaches to curriculum, instruction, assessment, and classroom community/leadership; when to use them; and why.

 - Develop habits of complex, critical thinking; inquiry; and reflection about theory and practice; challenge our own pre-conceptions of learning and teaching.

 - Develop a vision of classroom teaching (for equity and excellence) based on big ideas from the course with the understanding that our ideals will be challenged by the realities of school and society.

 CURRICULUM & INSTRUCTION STRAND

-- Teachers are critical consumers of curriculum in the schools so they adapt vs. adopt curricular/instructional materials.
+- Teachers are critical consumers of a curriculum in the schools so they adapt vs. adopt curricular/instructional materials.

-- Teachers conduct ongoing assessment (of students’ strengths, where students are, needs) that informs planning and teaching.
+- Teachers conduct an ongoing assessment (of students’ strengths, where students are, needs) that informs planning and teaching.

 - Teachers know how to develop lesson plans and sequences of instruction.